mahbird/InkWeatherMini/README.md

 ********

-If you notice anything wrong with the code, let me know, thank you.
+If you notice anything wrong with the code or have any suggestions, just let me know, thank you.

 ********